suljov/VulnPlayground/README.md

 # Hackable-website
-A simple hackable website in a docker for easy hacking demo purposes
+A simple hackable website in a docker for a very easy beginner CTF box or for hacking demo purposes